solita/solita.github.com/_posts/2026-02-03-prompt-engineering-101.md

 3. You go deeper, read more code, debug, and exhaust all your own resources.
 4. You finally ask the AI for help.

-You *might* get an idea from the AI but usually the results are poor and useless.
-So you dismiss the AI and move on.
+You *might* get a useful hint, but more often the results miss the mark entirely.
+So you dismiss the AI and go back to debugging by hand.

 **Better prompt:**
 > I'm debugging a login issue where the app sometimes hangs.